Newsletter of January 27, 2022

 Saudi Arabia and Thailand restore relations after three decades of tensions

-The blue diamond affair created vivid tensions between both countries.
-In 1989, a Thai houseworker stole for 91 kg (200 pounds) of jewelry and gems to a Saudi Prince.
+The Blue Diamond affair created vivid tensions between both countries.
+In 1989, a Thai houseworker stole 91 kg (200 pounds) of jewelry and gems from a Saudi Prince.

 More than half of the public contracts for the Covid-19 response show irregularities in South Africa